COVID-19 pandemic in Poland: Face covering

 Polish authorities did not participate in the 28 February 2020 European Union tender procedure for purchasing COVID-19 pandemic related medical equipment like gloves, goggles, face shields, surgical masks, and protective clothing, in which 20 other member states participated.
 Poland instead applied on March 6, 2020, for the 17 March tender.
 The European Commission stated that all requests in the tender were satisfied by offers.

 On 9 April 2020 Mateusz Morawiecki announced a new control measure, in that from 16 April 2020 it was obligatory to cover one's nose and mouth in public places.
 After being asked where people could obtain masks from, Szumowski clarified that any form of face covering, such as scarves, would be acceptable.

-From mid-2021 onward, media reported on more and more Poles ignoring the obligation to wear a mask.
+From mid-2021 onward, the media reported on more and more Poles ignoring the obligation to wear a mask.

 SARS-CoV-2 tests

 As of 20 March 2020, the number of SARS-CoV-2 tests per capita in Poland was lower than that of 22 other members of the European Union, the EFTA and the European Economic Area, and above that of Croatia and Hungary.
 Using data from 20 March 2020 the number of tests per positive detection was 30.8 tests per positive detection in Poland, higher than for any of the other European countries listed, including Germany (28.7) and Norway (28.1), and lower than in South Korea at 36.6 and Russia at 721 tests per positive detection.

 In March 2020, the Minister of Health Łukasz Szumowski claimed that European solidarity in the provision of medical equipment to Poland had failed.
 OKO.press qualified the claim as "false" and accused the minister of deliberately misleading public opinion.
 OKO.press referred to the European Union tender process for masks and other protective equipment as a "success" that Poland applied for very late, and commented as context that the EU does not have the legal powers to impose health management policy, such as quarantine measures or closing schools, on member states.
 The EU tender process was announced on 28 February 2020, to which 20 member states, without Poland, responded.
 Poland joined the mechanism on 6 March, qualifying for a procedure opened on 17 March for the purchase of gloves, goggles, face protectors, surgical masks and clothing.
 The European Commission claimed that all the purchases were satisfied by offers, and should arrive within two weeks.
 Commissioner Thierry Breton described the procedure as illustrating the power of EU coordination.
-On 19 March 2020 the EU had announced the creation of the rescEU strategic stockpile of medical equipment, to be financed at the level of 90% by the commission, to deal with the COVID-19 pandemic.
+On 19 March 2020, the EU had announced the creation of the rescEU strategic stockpile of medical equipment, to be financed at the level of 90% by the commission, to deal with the COVID-19 pandemic.